iotaledger/iota.rs/docs/libraries/python/examples.md

 # Examples

-> Please note: In is not recommended to store passwords/seeds on host's environment variables or in the source code in a production setup!
+> Please note: It is not recommended to store passwords/seeds on host's environment variables or in the source code in a production setup!
 Please make sure you follow our [backup and security](https://chrysalis.docs.iota.org/guides/backup_security.html) recommendations for production use!

 ## Connecting to node(s)
 All features of `iota.rs` library are accessible via an instance of `Client` class that provides high-level abstraction to all interactions with IOTA network (Tangle).
 This class has to be instantiated before starting any interactions with the library, or more precisely with [IOTA nodes](https://chrysalis.docs.iota.org/node-software/node-software.html) that power IOTA network.